-Despite mailing out hundreds of thousands of postcards and letters to nurses throughout Florida, we continue to receive calls from new clients and from potential clients, after they have already spoken to and made critical harmful admissions against their own interests to investigators.
+Despite mailing out hundreds of thousands of postcards and letters to physicians, nurses, dentists, pharmacists, and psychologists throughout Florida, we continue to receive calls from new clients and from potential clients, after they have already spoken to and made critical harmful admissions against their own interests to investigators.
 In Florida, you do not have any duty to cooperate with any investigator who is investigating you.
 This extends to Department of Health (DOH) investigators (who are sometimes titled “Medical Quality Assurance Investigators” or “Medical Malpractice Investigators”), Drug Enforcement Administration (DEA) special agents, police officers, sheriff’s deputies, or criminal investigators of any type.

 Let me state this as succinctly and clearly as possible.
 If you are being investigated, you will not be better off making a statement.
 You will not be better off explaining your side of the story.
 The investigator is not your friend.
 The investigator is not on your side.
 All you are doing is falling for a trick and helping the government to make a case against you.

 You have a right under the U.S. Constitution to not make any statement that may be used against you.
 This is so important that in criminal cases government investigators are required to advise you of this by reciting to you your Miranda rights.

 However, in cases where you might have your medical license revoked or have your nursing license revoked or have your DEA number revoked or lose your Medicare provider status or your Medicaid provider status, the investigator is not required to advise you of your rights.

 In a criminal case, there may be ways to have your statement thrown out.
 However, in a professional licensing case or other administrative case, it may be too late to avoid the damage.
 You may be the best witness the government has and you may be the only witness the government needs to prove ths case against you.